MongeziNombewu/weather/README.md

 steps.
 This is to ensure that the reviewer has all the information needed to review the code.

+Rules have been added to the repo to protect the main branch.
+This includes requiring pull requests to be reviewed, and passing the CI checks before merging.

 ## Installation

 The app can be installed by downloading the APK from Firebase App Distribution.
 The app is distributed to testers